eriicdesousa/TCRcloud/README.md

 	$ TCRcloud radar -a AIRR_rearrangements_file.tsv -l legend.json

-Using TCRcloud you can download rearragements files from the AIRR compliant databases based on AIRR repertoire files
+Using TCRcloud you can download rearragements files from the AIRR compliant databases based on AIRR repertoire metadata files

 **To download AIRR rearrangements files**

     $ TCRcloud download -a AIRR_repertoire_file.json

-TCRcloud provides some test data to experiment with the tool.
+TCRcloud provides some test data to experiment the tool.
 The data is one twin pair from the monozygotic twins study from the Mark Davis lab DOI:[ 10.1038/ncomms11112](https://doi.org/10.1038/ncomms11112)

 **To download the test data repertoire file**

     $ TCRcloud testdata

-After having the testdata.airr.json you can use the download function included in TCRcloud to get the matching rearragements file.
+After having the testdata.airr.json file you can use the download function included in TCRcloud to get the matching rearragements file.

 ## Examples: